MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/mrsdeploy/loadsnapshot.md

  # loadSnapshot: Load a snapshot from the R server into the remote session.
  ## Description

-Loads the specified snapshot from the R server into the remote session.The workspace is updated with the objects saved in the snapshot, and saved files are restored to the working directory.
+Loads the specified snapshot from the R server into the remote session.
+The workspace is updated with the objects saved in the snapshot, and saved files are restored to the working directory.